wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 1. Google's examples state that Python 3.10 is required.
 So the python-samples.sh script includes this command:

     <pre><strong>conda install python=3.10</strong></pre>

+    CAUTION: Conda can take several hours to "solve" environments.

     ### A more secure Footprint